-Department of Finance and Administration Motor Vehicle Division P. O. Box 1272 Little Rock, AR 72202 ATTENTION: Correspondence Desk
+Department of Finance and Administration Motor Vehicle Division P. O. Box 1272 Little Rock, AR 72202 ATTENTION: Correspondence Desk in) at the campus where the recipient last attended;

 A response from the Motor Vehicle Division should be received within ten (10) working days.
 Additionally, UAPB will use these steps to locate recipients and/or co-signers if communications are returned as undelivered: